SonaliGaonkar15/Excel-Dashboards/E-commerce Website Dashboard/README.md

-I have created an interactive dashboard for sales data of different E-commerce websites considering following parameters in Excel.
+I have created an Interactive dashboard for sales data of different E-commerce websites considering following parameters in Excel.

    1) Month of sales
    2) Gender based sales